 What is the Clean Energy Academy?

-The Clean Energy Academy will run for 6 months (May 2024 – November 2024).
+The Clean Energy Academy Short Course on Direct Pay will run for 3 months (March 2025 - June 2025).
 During this time, RMI and America Is All In would provide:

-- A Workshop Series: Facilitated workshops to actively engage content experts and learn from peer organizations about key technical issues, lessons learned, and outstanding questions.
-Topics may include the Inflation Reduction Act’s tax credits, including the ITC, 45W, 30C, and 179D, bonus credits, and related concepts such as stacking and green financing.
+- A Workshop Series: Facilitated workshops to actively engage content experts and learn from peer organizations about how to secure the direct pay benefit.
+Participants may dive into key technical issues, lessons learned, and outstanding questions.
+Workshop topics may include the Inflation Reduction Act’s tax credits, including the Investment Tax Credit (ITC), Commercial Clean Vehicle Credit (45W), and Alternative Fuel Refueling Credit (30C).

-- Technical Assistance : Office hours for one-on-one support to ensure that organizations are designing and planning strong projects for clean energy implementation that qualify for federal tax credits.
+- Technical Assistance: Office hours for one-on-one support to ensure that organizations understand how to claim clean energy implementation benefits from federal funding sources.

 - Tools and Resources: Direct pay memos, best practices, and other tools that will accelerate Academy members’ planning process.